nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-3.15 A scientifically managed construction industry -

-Excellent quality workforce

-The development and sustenance of the construction industry, which reflects

-the country’s economic development, depend on state and private investment

-in infrastructure and projects.
-Before the 2022 downfall, the construction industry

-contributed 7% to the country’s GDP and provided direct and indirect employment to

-over 1 million individuals.
-Despite the recent crisis, the industry has the potential for

-significant growth with the right investments and strategies.
+The development and sustenance of the construction industry, which reflects the country’s economic development, depend on state and private investment in infrastructure and projects.
+Before the 2022 downfall, the construction industry contributed 7% to the country’s GDP and provided direct and indirect employment to over 1 million individuals.
+Despite the recent crisis, the industry has the potential for significant growth with the right investments and strategies.

-Currently, most of the constructors and advisors in the field are from the private sector,

-and the construction companies owned by the government show less performance due to

-interventions and inefficient control.
+Currently, most of the constructors and advisors in the field are from the private sector, and the construction companies owned by the government show less performance due to interventions and inefficient control.

-Shortcomings in the procurement process, inefficiency, weak project management

-practices, political interventions, corruption, and the implementation of projects without

-proper financial support pose considerable challenges to the industry’s stability.
-These

-issues hinder the performance of the construction projects, resulting in delays, excessive

-costs, and low-quality products.
-Further, outdated planning methods and standards, the

-inability to use new project management methods, and the lack of trained professionals

-negatively affect the industry.
+Shortcomings in the procurement process, inefficiency, weak project management practices, political interventions, corruption, and the implementation of projects without proper financial support pose considerable challenges to the industry’s stability.
+These issues hinder the performance of the construction projects, resulting in delays, excessive costs, and low-quality products.
+Further, outdated planning methods and standards, the inability to use new project management methods, and the lack of trained professionals negatively affect the industry.
 Job security and worker welfare in this field are not favourable.

-Due to a lack of low-cost raw materials, new technological innovations, and limited

-investments in research and development, the industry has achieved only a tiny portion

-in the international arena.
-Further, brain drain has affected the industry’s lack of trained

-labour, daily operations, and development.
+Due to a lack of low-cost raw materials, new technological innovations, and limited investments in research and development, the industry has achieved only a tiny portion in the international arena.
+Further, brain drain has affected the industry’s lack of trained labour, daily operations, and development.

-Past governments invested loans from local banks and two-party and multi-party loans in

-construction projects, and the lack of benefits from these projects contributed greatly to

-the country’s loan crisis.
+Past governments invested loans from local banks and two-party and multi-party loans in construction projects, and the lack of benefits from these projects contributed greatly to the country’s loan crisis.

 #### Principles